TheoLeCalvar/Planify/README.md

-# ProCom
+# Planify
-Creation of a timetable
+As part of the PROCOM project proposed by IMT Atlantique, our project aims to develop an application that assists in creating a timetable for the TAF DCL.

 ## TODO FRONT-END